GarethSharpe/bibliography-app/README.md

 	1. SUBMIT: 	messages containing Book attributes.
 	2. GET:  	messages containing request for a particular Book(s).
 	3. UPDATE: 	messages containing an update to a particular Book (excluding ISBN).
-	4. DELETE: 	messages containing request to remove a Book.
+	4. REMOVE: 	messages containing request to remove a Book.

 Once the client has sent a request, the client will be responsible for either displaying the data that was request, confirming an operation has taken place, and/or displaying an appropriate error message.